fatguytyson/base-admin-skeleton/README.md

 ```

-Need a custom template?
-Hold on, I'm working on the documentation for that.
+Need a custom template? **Hold on**, I'm working on the documentation for that.
 In fact, I would like to break the entire bundle out to a composer include-able.
+If anyone is willing to take the time to help, I would appreciate it.
+GitHub and Composer have been tools I have used, because of necessity, but I am still learning the more interesting stuff.

 ### Admin Area